A rigorous introduction to linear models: OLS in SVD for General Matrices

-Before the discussion of least squares by geometry.
-We will firstly show the least squares via QR decomposition and singular value decomposition (SVD) as they are the building blocks for the discussions in the sequel.
+Prior to delving into the geometric aspects of least squares, we will first elucidate least squares through singular value decomposition (SVD), as they constitute fundamental components for the subsequent discussions.